e-camargo/ElkStack-Project-HW13/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+Exposure to the machines on the internal network from the public Internet is by design and in accordance to inbound security rules.

-Machines within the network can only be accessed in accordance to Inbound Security Rules defined within the Network Security Groups.

 Only the JUMP BOX is permitted remote login and command line execution from the Internet.
 Access to this machine is enforced by Azure's Network Security Group to allow connections only from IP addresses: 67.176.130.63 (i.e., "the internet/home host public ip").

 A summary of the access policies in place can be found in the table below.